dmurugesh/nnhtmlcss/Htmlcss/Readme.txt

     eg: align-items: center;

-20. change the order of th elements in a flex box using order. eg.  .one{order: 0;}  // if we change the 0 to 1, this one goes to last.
+20. We can change the order of th elements in a flex box using order property. order property accepts postive aswell as negative values order goes from negative to postive eg.  .one{order: value;}
-	 .two{order: 0;}
+	 .two{order: value;}
-	 .three{order: 0;}
+	 .three{order: value;}

 CSS Animations